-Endacof DM is an over-the-counter medication for adults and children with certain allergy and common cold symptoms.
-Endacof DM is a combination medication that contains three active ingredients: brompheniramine (an antihistamine), dextromethorphan (a cough suppressant), and phenylephrine (a decongestant).
-It helps relieve allergy and cold symptoms like dry cough, runny or stuffy nose, and sneezing.
-This medication is a flavored liquid that's taken by mouth every 4 hours as needed for symptom relief.
-Side effects can include making you sleepy, restless, or dizzy and have dry mouth.
+Endacof DM is an over-the-counter medication for adults and children with allergy and common cold symptoms.
+It combines three active ingredients: brompheniramine, dextromethorphan, and phenylephrine.
+Brompheniramine is an antihistamine, dextromethorphan is a cough suppressant, and phenylephrine is a decongestant.
+Endacof DM helps relieve allergy and cold symptoms like dry cough, runny or stuffy nose, and sneezing.
+It's a flavored liquid that's taken by mouth every 4 hours as needed to relieve symptoms.
+Side effects can include feeling sleepy, restless, or dizzy or having dry mouth.

 Note: This combination medication is available as liquids under other brand names, such as Rynex DM and Children's Dimetapp Cold and Cough.